Gwen Stefani & Blake Shelton Aren’t Headed For An Engagement — Or A Baby

 Gwen Stefani and Blake Shelton have been quite open with their relationship from the start.
 As fans will recall, the couple chose to confirm their relationship during a joint appearance at a Country Music Awards after party and in the months that followed, they attended a couple of high-profile events in Los Angeles.
 They’ve also shared moments of their relationship with their fans on social media.

-Throughout the promotion of The Voice Season 12, Gwen Stefani and Blake Shelton have attended a number of interviews to amp up the buzz surrounding the new season and during their interviews, they often spoke about their love for one another.
+Throughout the promotion of The Voice Season 12, Gwen Stefani and Blake Shelton have attended some interviews to amp up the buzz surrounding the new season, and during their interviews, they often spoke about their love for one another.

 “I love Blake!”
 Gwen Stefani gushed during an appearance on Late Night with Seth Meyers.
 “He is the most incredible guy.
 Everybody loves Blake, and that’s the thing.
 There’s no way around it.
 He’s just a sparkly like happy, amazing person.”